aderish/aderish/README.md

 - 👋 Hi, I’m Ashton
 - 👀 I’m interested in engineering
-- 🌱 I’m currently learning healthcare devices and equipment
+- 🌱 I’m currently learning healthcare engineering for devices and equipment
 - 💞️ I currently work at Walmart
 - 📫 You can reach me at aderish@purdue.edu
 - 😄 Pronouns he/him
-- ⚡ Fun fact is that I love playing sports and I was a musician
+- ⚡ Fun fact is that I live in Trafalgar

 <!---
 aderish/aderish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.